IN THIS ARTICLE

 - Local Username to All Related Identities - /v1/auth/local-username/:username:/related-identities

-You should now be able to understand and successfully use AD for POSIX attributes.
+You should now be able to successfully use Active Directory for POSIX attributes in Qumulo Core

 Like what you see?
 Share this article with your network!